jointerinc/jointerinc.github.io/docs/jointer-syndication-economy/jntr.md

 ### Pre Minting

-Jointer will pre-mint $107M (equal to Jointer's valuation) worth of JNTR assets that will be distributed between Jointer's early investors, Jointer's providers, Advisors, and Jointer's team.
+Jointer will pre-mint 10,700,000,000 JNTR assets that will be distributed between Jointer's early investors, Jointer's providers, Advisors, and Jointer's team.
 Ongoing minting is based on daily Auction supply.

 #### Limitations on Pre-Minted JNTR